-84 quotas strictly on racial grounds, universities which may have wished to admit disprivileged black American youth have led to the admitting of vast numbers of highly privileged or wealthy black international students.
+Similar situations exist in affirmative action programs in universities.
+One common problem is that, in establishing quotas strictly on racial grounds, universities which may have wished to admit disprivileged black American youth have led to the admitting of vast numbers of highly privileged or wealthy black international students.
 This is not to weigh in, politically, on what "ought" to be the case-merely to note that what was purportedly sought or intended by these institutions has been contradicted by what has in reality occurred; at Harvard in 2004, Henry Louis Gates argued that around two-thirds of the black student body was not of slave descent.
 If we are being cynical we might emphasize purportedly in the sentence previous: taking the "layered" or "nested" institutional perspective on selection games, we might say that the universities were less interested in actual socioeconomic justice, or in affirmative action as a form of reparation for American slavery, and primarily interested in increasing their statistical diversity for recruiting and public relations purposes.
 Here, the higher tuitions paid by international students, and the global influence that educating elite international students bring, goes hand-in-hand with statistical diversity to furnish their recruiting brochures.
-In a system of surrogates, it is not "cargoculting" (see §4.4) or "irrational" for an institution to optimize for appearances, since it is on appearances that the institution is evaluated.17
+In a system of surrogates, it is not "cargoculting" (see §4.4) or "irrational" for an institution 94

-This alone is not an example of surrogate metrics or degenerate play-it is merely a poorly chosen surrogate measure resulting, no doubt, because the evaluative systems had not fully thought-through the actual intervention they wished to enact.
-Like Midas, wishing that all he touches turn to gold,
+This alone is not an example of surrogate metrics or degenerate play-it is merely a poorly chosen surrogate measure-resulting, no doubt, because the evaluative systems had not fully thought-through the actual intervention they wished to enact.
+Like Midas, wishing that all he touches turn to gold, the spirit of the request is inadequately translated into letter.
+(Underspecification as a contributor to surrogation problems will be explored in following sections.)